Blatzar/spotify-skipper/README.md

 ### Python Package

+**Linux only!** This program relies on dbus and will not work on windows.
+OSX not tested.

 You can install the [pypi](https://pypi.org/project/autoskip/) package using `pip3 install autoskip`.

 Make sure wherever it is installed to is on your path.
 You can check with `pip3 show autoskip`.